 - Here are a few ways to reduce scars.
-Firstly let them heal properly.
-Secondly, massage the scars gently.
-Once the scars have softened, apply a topical silicone-based scar cream to minimize the appearance of scars.
+First, let them heal properly.
+Second, massage the scars gently.
+Once the scars have softened, apply a topical silicone-based scar cream to minimise the appearance of scars.

 How do you wash your face after Blepharoplasty?

 - Start by cleaning your eyelids with the help of a cotton tip applicator and hydrogen peroxide for the first day after surgery.
 After three days, you can wash your eyelids with the help of gentle soap and pat dry.
 Avoid rubbing your eyes.
 Be gentle with your face till you are fully healed.

 - Male Eyelid Lift FAQs – Questions about Blepharoplasty for Men

 - Five Biggest Mistakes Surgeons make with Eyelid Surgery